$0 Saskatchewan Adoption Quick-Start Checklist

 Monthly maintenance is the core of the program, but it is not the only financial support available.
 The Assisted Adoption Program can also include "special needs benefits" — coverage for costs related to the child's specific needs that are not covered by other programs.

-• Medical and dental expenses not covered by provincial health insurance
+• Medical costs not covered by universal health coverage or other programs

-The Saskatchewan Adoption Process Guide covers how to document special needs for the Assisted Adoption Program and what to negotiate before finalization.
+The Saskatchewan Adoption Process Guide covers how to document special needs for the Assisted Adoption Program and what to confirm with the Ministry before finalization.

 Free Download